 Naming your canned responses can help you save time finding which of the saved templates are meant for customers and which are for clients and partners.
-Effective labeling is essential for organizing canned responses and points you to several options to respond to common questions.
+Effective labeling is important for organizing canned responses and points you to several options to respond to common questions.

-Providing A Consistent Look and Feel
+Providing a Consistent Look and Feel

 Much like how you would set the tone of your emails, the screenshots and other visuals you provide in the email must be consistent.
 People get more engaged when content and the navigation experience are consistent and easily recognizable.
 It's important to leverage that and optimize your canned responses in a way that is not bland and all over the place.